hypatia-of-sva/chip32/spec.md

  	Rn = (Rn + se(imm))*

 Loads the value at the cell which's address is stored in a register with an immediate offset into that same register, overriding the address.
 The immediate is sign-extended, which allows for negative offsets; the addition wraps around 2^32 if the original address is high (so starting with 0xFFFF8001).
+If the address becomes 0x00000000, the register remains unchanged and the null pointer flag is set instead.

 #### Load from immediate low address (op = 9)
 LDILA Rn, imm

 	Rn = (imm)*

-Loads the value at a cell which's address is a 16-bit unsigned immediate into a register.
-Can load from addresses 0x00000000 - 0x0000FFFF.
+Loads the value at a cell which's address is a 16-bit unsigned immediate into a register, overriding the old value.
+Can load from addresses 0x00000001 - 0x0000FFFF.
+Loading from 0x00000000 sets the null pointer flag instead, and the register remains unchanged.

 #### Store to immediate low address (op = 10)